nunchaku-tech/ComfyUI-nunchaku/README.md

   - You can connect **multiple LoRA nodes** together.
   - **Note**: Starting from version 0.2.0, there is no need to convert LoRAs.
 Simply provide the **original LoRA files** to the loader.

+- **Nunchaku Text Encoder Loader V2**: A node for loading the text encoders.

+  - Select the CLIP and T5 models to use as `text_encoder1` and `text_encoder2`, following the same convention as in `DualCLIPLoader`.
+In addition, you may choose to use our enhanced [4-bit T5XXL model](https://huggingface.co/mit-han-lab/nunchaku-t5/resolve/main/awq-int4-flux.1-t5xxl.safetensors) for saving more GPU memory.
+  - `t5_min_length`: Sets the minimum sequence length for T5 text embeddings.
+The default in `DualCLIPLoader` is hardcoded to 256, but for better image quality, use 512 here.

-- **Nunchaku Text Encoder Loader**: A node for loading the text encoders.
+- **Nunchaku Text Encoder Loader (will be deprecated in v0.4)**: A node for loading the text encoders.

   - For FLUX, use the following files: